Open-ended, No-scalpel

 why

-Why Choose Vasectomy
+Why Choose MSI Vasectomy

 Vasectomies are reliable and extremely effective.
 Experienced vasectomy surgeons typically have success rates of greater than 99.9%.
 Other reasons to opt for a vasectomy include: